Where Are They Now

 Antonio Squire is a spring 2011 graduate of ECSU.
 The Garysburg, NC native has seen his childhood dream become a reality.
 Currently, he is an on-air personality and board operator for First Media Radio.
 "The education and experience I have gained in mass media production is really taking me to new heights," Squire says.

 After receiving his degree, Clay was offered the Production/Imaging Director position at the now-defunct WWHV-FM (HOT 102.1) in Virginia Beach, VA.
 While at WWHV, Mercer also served as producer of the nationally syndicated Russ Parr Morning Show.
 Later, he took his talents to Washington, D.C. to work with WPGC-FM (95.5).
-Currently, Clay serves as the Production Director for 89.9 WRVS-FM/HD.
+Currently, Clay serves as the Program Director for 89.9 WRVS-FM/HD.

 Dennis went on to work for the Sheraton Radio Network.
 He currently works for Radio One's The LIGHT 103.9 FM in Raleigh/Durham.